 Immune evasion in lymphoma.
 Another research focus is the clinical impact and mechanisms of lost major histocompatibility class II (MHCII) antigens in B-cell lymphomas.
 Loss of expression of these molecules on the surface of lymphoma cells renders the cells unable to present tumor antigens and thus unable to activate the immune system, which results in immune evasion and poor patient survival.

 Dr. Rimsza is co-investigator for Genomic Predictors of Early Relapse in Immunochemotherapy-Treated Follicular Lymphoma, a University of Iowa/Mayo Clinic Lymphoma SPORE study which aims to develop a biomarker assay for the identification of patients at high risk of early progression and for which Dr. Rimsza's lab coordinates tissue acquisition.

 - Oncogene dysregulation in lymphoma.
 In immunocompetent DLBCL patients, Dr. Rimsza and her colleagues have documented poor survival when tumors express both MYC and BCL2.
 The lab also explores the importance of MYC and BCL2 in the context of cells-of-origin, devises mechanisms for detecting these oncogenes, and identifies novel BCL2 antibodies.
-Dr. Rimsza is the principle investigator directing an international consortium to further this work.
+Dr. Rimsza is the principal investigator directing an international consortium to further this work.